openebs/openebsctl/README.md

   ```

 * Binaries for Linux, Mac and Windows are available as tarballs and zip in the [release](https://github.com/openebs/openebsctl/releases) page.
-* Or, if you are feeling secure, you run the following to get latest version :-
+* Or, if you don't want to setup krew, you run the following to get latest version :-
    ```shell
    wget https://raw.githubusercontent.com/openebs/openebsctl/develop/scripts/install-latest.sh -O - | bash